Chris Botti: Early life

-Botti was born in Portland, Oregon and raised in Corvallis, although he also spent two years of his childhood in Italy.
+Botti was born in Portland, Oregon, and raised in Corvallis, although he also spent two years of his childhood in Italy.
 His earliest musical influence was his mother, a classically trained pianist and part-time piano teacher.
 He started playing the trumpet at nine years old, and committed to the instrument at age 12 when he heard Miles Davis play "My Funny Valentine".

-In 1981, he was selected as a member of McDonald's All American High School Jazz band, which marked his first Carnegie Hall performance.
+In 1981, he was selected as a member of McDonald's All American High School Jazz Band, which marked his first Carnegie Hall performance.

 At the age of 17, he ended up at Mount Hood Community College in Gresham, Oregon, by convincing his high school to allow him to fulfill his remaining senior year credits there.
 Chris set his class schedule so that he could also play at Portland clubs in the evening.
 Mount Hood's program was headed by Larry McVey, whose band had come to be a proving ground and regular stop for Stan Kenton and Mel Tormé when they were looking for new players.
 It was here Botti played alongside his friend, trombonist and future Academy Award nominated filmmaker, Todd Field.

-After graduating from Crescent Valley High School, Chris studied under jazz educator David Baker and trumpet professor Bill Adam at the Indiana University School of Music.
+After graduating from Crescent Valley High School, Botti studied under jazz educator David Baker and trumpet professor Bill Adam at the Indiana University School of Music.

 Botti was also the recipient of two grants from the National Endowment for the Arts which allowed him to study with trumpeter Woody Shaw and saxophonist George Coleman during two consecutive summer breaks.

 Career

 Early career

 Botti left Indiana University during his senior year for short touring stints with Frank Sinatra and Buddy Rich.
 In 1985, he moved to New York City to hone his craft as a studio musician.

 In 1990, he began a decade long touring and recording relationship with Paul Simon which broadened his exposure to other singers.
 During that period, he also performed/recorded with Aretha Franklin, Natalie Cole, Bette Midler, Joni Mitchell, Natalie Merchant, Scritti Politti, Roger Daltrey and others.

 On August 15, 1991, Botti performed with Paul Simon in New York's Central Park as part of The Rhythm of the Saints tour.
 The performance was commercially released as the Concert in the Park CD.
 While on tour with Simon, he met saxophonist Michael Brecker, which led to Botti co-producing a track on the Brecker Brothers' Out of the Loop titled "Evocations".
-The album won a 1995 Grammy for Best Contemporary Jazz Performance.